foldda/charian/README.md

                     Anything that handles the error situation, eg -
                     1) setting a default value
                     2) escalate the error (i.e. re-throw)
-                    3) send a message to the sender about the error, and request a re-send */
+                    3) return the data back to the sender, and request a re-send */
             }
         }